Skip to main content

 Chambo Stew

-Chambo fish cooked in a rich tomato-based stew with onions and spices.
-The fish is often cut into pieces and simmered until tender, creating a flavorful broth.
+Chambo simmered in a tomato stew with onions and spices.
+The fish is usually cut into pieces and cooked until tender, leaving a well-flavored broth.

 Allergens: